Jon Morgan

 Line 6.
 County and state where the principal business is located

-Fill in the business country and state.
+Fill in the business county and state.

 Lines 7a–b.
 Name of the responsible party